And why normalizing to a housekeeping protein can lead you astray

 - Hang blot from a peg or dry on wire mesh to allow blot to dry evenly.
 Allow blot to dry completely before imaging

-Note: this is an abbreviated protocol.
-You can find the full protocol including how to use AzureRed for staining gels and how to remove AzureRed stain (AzureRed is a reversible stain) by downloading our free Western Blotting eBook to learn the best tips and tricks for Western blotting.
+Note: The above is an abbreviated protocol.
+You can find the full protocol including how to use AzureRed for staining gels and how to remove it afterwards by downloading our free Western Blotting eBook to learn the best tips and tricks for Western blotting.

 FREE WESTERN BLOT eBOOK